 This course combines Critical Thinking (CRT 100) with Academic and Critical Reading and Writing.
-Critical Thinking is designed to develop the mind and help sharpen studentsa?? ability to think clearly, logically, thoroughly, critically, and effectively.
+Critical Thinking is designed to develop the mind and help sharpen students' ability to think clearly, logically, thoroughly, critically, and effectively.
 Through substantive readings, structured writing assignments and ongoing discussions, students will learn to use analytical skills in reading, writing, oral presentations, researching, and listening.
-Students will examine concrete examples from their own experience and readings and contemporary issues in the media to learn how to analyze issues, solve problems, and make informed decisions in their academic, professional, and personal lives.
+Students will examine concrete examples from their own experience and readings and contemporary issues in the media to learn how to analyze issues, solve problems, and make informed decisions their academic, professional, and personal lives.
 While studying Critical Thinking, students will also study advanced level reading and writing to master and apply a full range of college-level reading and writing skills, including critical comprehension, flexible rates of reading, essay organization, paragraph development, sentence structure, vocabulary and word choice, content, and study strategies.
 Students will receive an earned grade in CRT 100.5 which is equivalent to a grade earned in CRT 100.

 This is an accelerated course that combines credit-bearing and developmental content.
 Passing CRT 100.5 meets the reading and writing proficiency milestone requirements; students who pass CRT 100.5 are exempt from further developmental reading and writing courses.
-CRT 100.5 may not be taken by students who have passed CRT 100 or ACR 95 or are exempt from Reading.
+CRT 100.5 may not be taken by students who have passed CRT 100 or ACR 95 or are exempt from Reading and Writing.

 This course combines CRT 100 and ESL 95.
 As a CRT 100 course, this class is designed to develop the mind and help sharpen students' ability to think clearly, logically, thoroughly, critically, and effectively.
 Through substantive readings, structured writing assignments and ongoing discussions, students will learn to use analytical skills in reading, writing, oral presentations, researching, and listening.
 Students will examine concrete examples from their own experience and readings and contemporary issues in the media to learn how to analyze issues, solve problems, and make informed decisions in their academic, professional, and personal lives.
 As an ESL 95 course, this is an intensive writing class for ESL students, which focuses on basic components of effective writing, including essay organization, paragraph development, sentence structure, word choice, and content.
 Students read and respond to a variety of texts and use argumentation, narrative, and description as modes of developing ideas in writing.
 To pass this course and continue on to English 101, students must receive a passing score on the CUNY Assessment Test in Writing (CATW).